 ( Britannia, A History of Roman Britain, Sheppard Frere, 1978).

-Interestingly another battle was fought on this same site in the year 823.
+Interestingly another battle might have been fought on this same site in the year 823.
 The Saxon Chronicle, written in 1154, is the original testimony of Saxon writers after their arrival in this country.
 It talks of the ‘ Battle of Gafulford’ ( Camelford).
 Again the problem was invading Saxons and we can assume that the Cornish Celts chose this sacred site with its inscribed Stone and all the great memories of Arthur, to make their last stand.
 But Egbert was victorious, the Cornish were defeated and retreated to Brittany.
 The Saxons overran the country from East to West.